hametuha/wp-block-creator/README.md

 You don't have to load 1 by 1.
 Add new block anytime you want.

+Every JavaScripts and Stylesheets will be resgistered with the power of [wp-enqueue-manager](https://github.com/hametuha/wp-enqueue-manager).
+Write proper header like below:

+For more details, see [README.md](https://github.com/hametuha/wp-enqueue-manager) of `wp-enqueue-manager`.

 ## License

 GPL 3.0 or later.
 Compatible with WordPress.